VersaliXis/mvx-winter-challenges/README.md

 ```

 ### Explanation
 The smart contract allows any user to burn any SNOW tokens by calling the `burnTokenSnow` endpoint and specifying the amount to burn.
+The contract checks if the token was issued and if the burn amount is less or equal balance.

 ### Proof
 A proof of token burning is accessible here: [`./output/8d.md`](https://github.com/VersaliXis/mvx-winter-challenges/blob/main/output/8d.md)